The Hathor jacket from Iam Patterns

 Sewing experience

-I really enjoyed bringing a coupon of fabric back to life... that's what we call upcycling.
-Upcycling is recycling but adding value to the recycled object... and I am really proud of myself for using this coupon which otherwise would have ended its life in a cupboard.
+I really enjoyed bringing a coupon of fabric back into the spotlight and giving it a second life... that’s what we call upcycling.
+Upcycling is recycling but adding value to the recycled object... and I’m really proud of myself for using this coupon that otherwise would have ended its life in a closet.

-I had fun challenging myself with the placement of the pattern pieces.
-I wanted to preserve the embroidery, think about matching so that the straight lines are aligned on the fronts and the large flower on the back.
-All while making sure it is visible despite the hood.
+I challenged myself with the placement of the pattern pieces.
+I wanted to preserve the embroidery, think about matching so that the lines are aligned on the fronts and the large flower is centered on the back.
+All while making sure it’s visible despite the hood.

 Regarding Hathor, I really enjoyed sewing it.
-It is simple and quick.
-It pleases me to make such pieces from time to time, before tackling more complex pieces again.
+It’s simple and quick.
+It makes me happy to make such pieces from time to time before moving on to more complex projects.

-I am sure it is a piece I will make again.
+I’m sure it’s a piece I will make again.
 Maybe a quilted version?
 Who knows...

 Leave a comment